alberto-lazari/masters-thesis/chapters/introduction.typ

 - @discussion discusses the challenges of realizing a universal solution, due to how app-level virtualization operates.

-- @conclusions sums up the results of the work and suggests a direction for future research by investigating on permission mapping across the latest Android platforms.
+- @conclusion sums up the results of the work and suggests a direction for future research by investigating on permission mapping across the latest Android platforms.